ajsmit/R_courses/content/workshops/quantecol/chapters/08-PCA_SDG.md

 <!-- # Topic 8: PCA of World Health Organization data on progress towards attaining SDGs -->

 The United Nations adopted an agenda for sustainable development and lists 17 development goals to achieve by 2030.
 These are called the [Sustainable Development Goals (SDGs)](https://sdgs.un.org/goals).
-The World Health Organization assembles a collection of indicators to track how countries are progression towards these goals so as to achieve "a world free of poverty, hunger, disease and want" ([WHO](https://www.who.int/data/gho/data/themes/sustainable-development-goals)).
+The World Health Organization assembles a collection of indicators to track how countries are progressing towards these goals so as to achieve "a world free of poverty, hunger, disease and want" ([WHO](https://www.who.int/data/gho/data/themes/sustainable-development-goals)).

 This is an ordination analysis of the SDG 3, "Good Health and Well-Being."